windings-lab/distroscrapper/README.md

                         EXPERIMENTAL.
 Custom graph output format.
 Read graphviz docs about different formats.

 Cache options:
+  --cache-folder CACHE_FOLDER
-  --no-parser-cache     Reparse distro htmls.
+                        Custom cache folder.
+By default it is in current working directory --no-parser-cache     Reparse distro htmls.
 Without requesting to distrowatch --no-html-cache       Request new htmls from distrowatch --no-image-cache      Request new image icons from distrowatch